starknet-edu/walking-with-starknet/tutorials/tutorials/EN/2_cairo_basics.md

 Ok now let's run our program with `cairo-run`.

 ```
-cairo-run --program=build/suma.json --print_output --layout=small
+cairo-run --program=build/sum.json --print_output --layout=small
 ```

 The result should correctly print an 11 in our terminal.

 Here the details:

-We indicate in the --program argument that we want to run the build/suma.json that we generated earlier.
+We indicate in the `--program` argument that we want to run the `build/sum.json` that we generated earlier.

-With --print_output we indicate that we want to print something from our program to the terminal.
+With `--print_output` we indicate that we want to print something from our program to the terminal.
 For example, in the next tutorial we will use the builtin (we will study them later) output and the serialize_word function to print to the terminal.

---layout allows us to indicate the layout to use.
+`--layout` allows us to indicate the layout to use.
 Depending on the builtins we use, it will be the layout to use.
 Later we will be using the output builtin and for this we need the small layout.
 If we will not use any builtin then we can leave this argument empty so we would use the default layout, the plain layout.

 ## **14. Conclusion**